aws/aws-eks-best-practices/content/networking/loadbalancing/loadbalancing.md

 When you expose your applications using Kubernetes Service type of Load Balancer or Kubernetes Ingress (for north - south traffic) then the list of Pod IPs for the respective Kubernetes Service must be propagated to the external infrastructure load balancer so that the load balancer also has an up to date list targets.
 [AWS Load Balancer Controller](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html) bridges the gap here.
 When you use AWS Load Balancer Controller and leverage  `target group: IP` , just like `kube-proxy` the AWS Load Balancer Controller also receives an update (via `watch`) and then it communicates with the [ELB API](https://docs.aws.amazon.com/elasticloadbalancing/latest/APIReference/Welcome.html) to configure and start registering the Pod IP as a target on the ELB.

-When you perform a rolling update of a Deployment, new Pods get created, and as soon as a new Pod’s condition is “Ready” an old/existing Pod gets terminated.
+When you perform a rolling update of a Deployment, new Pods get created, and as soon as a new Pod's condition is “Ready” an old/existing Pod gets terminated.
 During this process, the Kubernetes EndpointSlice object is updated faster than the time it takes the ELB to register the new Pods as targets, see [target registration](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/target-group-register-targets.html).
 For a brief time you could have a state mismatch between the Kubernetes layer and the infrastructure layer where client requests could be dropped.
 During this period within the Kubernetes layer new Pods would be ready to process requests but from ELB point of view they are not.

 [Pod Readiness Gates](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-readiness-gate) enables you to define additional requirements that must be met before the Pod condition is considered to be “Ready”.
-In the case of AWS ELB, the AWS Load Balancer Controller monitors the status of the target (the Pod) on the AWS ELB and once the target registration completes and its status turns “Healthy” then [the controller updates the Pod’ s condition to “Ready”](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/deploy/pod_readiness_gate/).
+In the case of AWS ELB, the AWS Load Balancer Controller monitors the status of the target (the Pod) on the AWS ELB and once the target registration completes and its status turns “Healthy” then [the controller updates the Pod' s condition to “Ready”](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/deploy/pod_readiness_gate/).
 With this approach you influence the Pod condition based on the state of the external network, which is the target status on the AWS ELB.
 Pod Readiness Gates is crucial in rolling update scenarios as it enables you to prevent the rolling update of a deployment from terminating old pods until the newly created Pods target status turn “Healthy” on the AWS ELB.

 ### Gracefully shutdown applications